olivblvck/CT-Logs/README.md

 - The list of monitored brands is stored in `data/websites.txt`
 - Detection logic is based on heuristic signals, not ML (yet)
 - Accuracy depends on tuning thresholds and keyword/TLD lists
+- DNS permutations are limited to 30 per domain
+- WHOIS queries are cached and only executed for suspicious domains
 ---

 ## Features Extracted per Domain